jhu-library-operations-test/pass-policy-service/README.md

 ## Docker Image

-(note: currently the docker image for the policy service intentionally exits immediately in error, because it has not been implemented yet)

 There is a `Dockerfile` which defines an image containing the policy service, and a `docker-compose.yml` for building/pushing the image, as well as running Fedora for the sake of integration tests.